 On the other end of the shoe spectrum, aggressive shoes will appear more curved and shaped along the arch, heel, and especially toes.
 These shoes are usually much more snug in how they fit your foot shape and stiffer in material, especially along the arch.
 Because of these design factors, aggressive shoes can be uncomfortable for extended periods or stay in between climbs.
 Despite the discomfort, many climbers opt for aggressive shoes because of the edge they offer for precision-heavy skills.
 Aggressive shoes are superior to certain terrains like steep faces, overhangs, and roof climbing.
 Like flat shoes, aggressive shoe designs range in features and fit, offering options for climbers who want a little extra sharpness without sacrificing all the feeling in their feet.

 When considering your first or next pair of shoes, it can be helpful to consider the climbing you plan on doing and what you want to get out of your sessions.
-Are you determined to up your route grade in the coming months by learning new and challenging techniques on more difficult terrains?
+Are you determined to improve your route grade by learning new and challenging techniques on more difficult terrains in the coming months?
 If yes, a more aggressive shoe is likely for you.
 If you’re instead envisioning long days at the gym, hanging out with friends, or meeting new climbers while still getting some sends in, a flatter, more neutral shoe will keep you climbing more comfortably!

 If you’re somewhere in the middle and enjoy spending long hours at the gym but are still trying to nail those more challenging techniques and routes, going with an aggressive shoe can be a preferable investment toward those climbing goals.
 You can opt for a more mildly aggressive style or take extra consideration of comfort when comparing shoes to help find a shoe that offers a balance of comfort and technical advantage.

 Your goals can also play a large part in the decision between your next pair of aggressive or flat shoes.
-If you’re a newer climber and know you have a lot of skill and strength to gain before hitting those overhung routes or opting for those precision-required moves, flat shoes may fulfill your needs.
+Flat shoes may fulfill your needs if you’re a newer climber and know you have a lot of skill and strength to gain before hitting those overhung routes or opting for those precision-required moves.
 Flat shoes can give you a better feel for your climbing preferences while you learn and attempt new moves and techniques.
 You’ll be able to grow and progress in comfortable shoes–something that can make all the difference when first getting into the groove of climbing.

 However, remember that flat shoes will become a hindrance at a certain point in your climbing progression.
-If you’ve progressed far enough in your climbing that you’ll soon be attempting route grades that require precision on smaller holds, steeper terrain, or precision-heavy skills like edging or heel hooks, consider a more aggressive shoe.
+Consider a more aggressive shoe if you’ve progressed far enough in your climbing that you’ll soon be attempting route grades that require precision on smaller holds, steeper terrain, or precision-heavy skills like edging or heel hooks.

 The last thing we’ll touch on is the well-being of your feet- an especially relevant thing to consider if you are a new climber still building those super solid and mega-calloused toesies.